Traces of poo on touchscreens could make your next McDonalds an unHappy Meal | TheINQUIRER

 But whilst the technology has matured enough to make such a system viable, it seems that not enough people are mature enough to clean up after going to the loo, leaving traces of their brown DNA signature, and then leaving it for other people to touch before they immediately handle "food".

-In two branches, including London's Oxford Street (though as McDonalds afficienados until now, we should point out there's several branches down that stretch) there was Listeria, which can be incredibly dangerous to unborn babies.
+In two branches, including London's Oxford Street (though as McDonald's aficionados until now, we should point out there are several branches down that stretch) there was Listeria, which can be incredibly dangerous to unborn babies.

 This one is less about the poo, and more about not using a hanky, but if it gets into an open cut, then its easily spread.